Making ethics the beating heart(s) of our business

 In practise, this means we’ve built a sustainable business model based on controlled and deliberate growth.
 We pay our taxes.
 Our primary responsibility is to our customers, not shareholders.
 We don't take work with Halliburton, Goldman Sachs, or Enron (not that they're offering).

 We consider the environmental impact of our work.
 We're evaluating options for greener hosting and our VPS uses renewable energy.
 We build sites to be as performant as possible (this site loads in about one second!).
-We have a printer, but we don't use it all that much.
-We don't commute anywhere (or even own a car) and our home office uses 100% renewable energy.
-(It may or may not help that we live in the windiest country in Europe. 🏴󠁧󠁢󠁳󠁣󠁴󠁿)
+We have printers, but we don't use them much.
+We don't commute anywhere and our home offices use 100% renewable energy.

 How these hearts define our business